(Dept. of Comm Office) 2110 Skinner Building, University of Maryland, College Park, MD 20742

-Dr. Brooke Liu's qualitative and quantitative research investigates how government messages, media, and interpersonal communication can motivate people to successfully respond to and recover from disasters.
-Recently, her research focuses on the potentially unique roles that social and mobile media play in building community resilience along with non-communicative factors such as demographics, emotions, hazard knowledge, patriotic beliefs, religiosity, and risk perception.
+Dr. Brooke Liu's qualitative and quantitative research investigates how government messages, media, and interpersonal communication can motivate people to successfully respond to and recover from hazards.
+Much of her recent research focuses on tornado risk communication as well as crisis narratives and other message strategies.